dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

 <pre><code>d2:zScoreWFA( ageInMonths, weight, gender )</code></pre>

 > **Gender**
-> Gender is concidered female by default.
+> Gender is considered female by default.
 Any of the following codes can
 > be used to denote male: 'Male', 'MALE', 'male', 'ma', 'm', 'M', 0, false

 </td>